 What is neuroplasticity?

-Neuroplasticity refers to how the brain changes over time as a result to external stimuli.
+Neuroplasticity refers to the brain's ability to change and adapt to external stimuli over time.
 This includes neuronal death, neurogenesis (new neurons), creating new neuronal pathways and creating new synaptic connections.

 Why is it beneficial to increase neuroplasticity?

 Neuroplasticity is associated with learning, new experiences, and memory formation.
 The more efficiently the brain is able to create new neurons and new synaptic connections, the better we are able to perform these tasks.
 It can also benefit those with neurological disorders.